 We highly recommend sizing up by half a size.
 This accounts for a number of factors: swollen feet, sock thickness, and aftermarket insoles.
 Still, some comfort issues are obvious only after many hours on the trail.
 Make sure to read long-term reviews to fill in the gaps and make sure your shoe fits your gait, running style, and foot shape.

-Cushioning is the next major consideration – and it’s highly subjective.
-Some runners prefer a plush, shock-absorbing ride, while others prioritize ground feel and responsiveness.
-The best approach?
-Test, test, test.
-We highly recommend trying on shoes with various stack heights, widths, and heel-to-toe drop combinations until you find what complements your stride.
-Runners covering firm or compact terrain tend to favor more cushioning, whereas folks taking on technical and complicated routes may want more ground feel for precise steps.
-Pop over to our Best Hiking Shoes for Men guide to see which trail runners are our favorites for hiking.
+We highly recommend trying on shoes with various stack heights, widths, and heel-to-toe drops until you find what best complements your stride.
+Runners covering firm or compact terrain tend to favor more cushioning, whereas folks taking on technical and complicated routes may want increased ground feel for precise steps.

 Most of us aren’t switching shoes for every trail we hit.
 Unless you’ve got a multitude of runners for every type of landscape, we highly recommend going with a do-it-all pair that can transition from hard surfaces to soft and steep.
 No shoe will be a perfect fit for every route, but finding one that works for your go-to-terrain is key.

-When it’s been rainy for days but you’ve still got to get on the trail, waterproof shoes are a great choice.
-They’re especially helpful during spring and fall days full of mixed rain, snow, and sun.
-However, keep in mind that “waterproof” doesn’t actually mean waterproof – ongoing rain showers, slippery creeks, and deep puddles will eventually soak your feet.
+Due to their liner, waterproof shoes tend to feel a bit hotter, sacrificing breathability for water resistance.
+And keep in mind that “waterproof” requires maintenance – ongoing rain showers, slippery creeks, and deep puddles will eventually soak your feet.
 To keep your shoes sealed, you’ll need to regularly reapply a treatment so you can keep your feet happy and dry.

 Quality socks can make all the difference between a fun, satisfying, and healthy run on trail and giving up halfway to hobble home with pain or blisters.
 Look for socks that are comfortable, durable, and made with materials like merino wool, polyester, and nylon.
 These fabrics effectively wick moisture away from your skin, dry quickly, and still retain their shape to avoid rubbing or hot spots.
 For reviews of our favorite socks for running and hiking, see our guide to the best hiking socks.